kolesar-andras/osm-omap/README.md

 Avoid using projections where projection unit is not meter, for example Spherical Mercator EPSG:3857.
 OpenOrienteering mapper does not handle these (yet).

 ## Features
+* convert lines and multipolygons
-* all OSM tags are copied to output file
+* copy all OSM tags

 ## TODO
-* handle points and polygons
+* handle points
 * map all ISOM codes to OSM tags
 * concatenate lines
 * create splines from polylines (depending on style, exclude power lines and similar linear features)